facebook

 What Is a Steel Plate?

-A steel plate is a flat, rectangular piece of structural steel typically thicker than 6 mm (definitions may vary by region).
+A steel plate is a flat, rectangular piece of structural steel typically thicker than 6 mm, though definitions may vary by region.
 Unlike thin sheet metal, steel plates are designed for heavy-duty use where strength and load capacity are critical.

 Key Factors to Consider